 From the second regression, summarized in table 7, we note that a 1% increase in R&D spending as a percentage of GDP is associated with 0.4% increase in mortality rate i.e. if a nation doubles its R&D expenditure as a percentage of GDP, COVID-19 mortality rate increases by 40% (of the already existing rate, not in percentage points).
 This result is significant at 1% level, and all standard errors are relatively small.
-A possible explanation of this are that most countries with high R&D spending are not spending it on advancing healthcare and medicine but rather on potentially more profitable research such as tech.
+A possible explanation of this is that most countries with high R&D spending are not spending it on advancing healthcare and medicine but rather on potentially more profitable research such as tech.
 This remains to be examined.

+Link to something that you were inquiring.
 Another noteworthy observation to make is that in comparison to the first two models we had (summarized in tables 2 and 3), the coefficients of the covariates are all significant with signs that actually make sense.
+So?

 Conclusion

 This paper estimated the impact of R&D spending on COVID-19 mortality rate by using an IV to get rid of the exogeneity problem that R&D spending as a percentage of GDP suffers from.
 This issue is a result of the fact that the variability in R&D spending as a percentage of GDP, per capita GDP and HAQ is generated by the same macroeconomic mechanism.
 However, the number of published research papers per year should not have this issue.
 Since most of these papers are written by tenured professors or those seeking tenure, this variable is exogenous.
 We proceed to use it as an instrument for R&D spending.
 The results of the first stage regression suggest that the instrumental variable is also relevant.
 The second stage regression shows a counterintuitive finding, that is: R&D spending has a positive effect on COVID-19 mortality.
 This can be explained by the fact that R&D spending is in fact done mostly for profit.
 Another puzzling result is the coefficient on GDP per capita being negative, which is counter to what (Chaudhry et al., 2020) had found.
 This actually makes sense, because we would expect richer economies to be able to afford better conditions of living and treatments.
 We can conclude from both of these observations that richer countries can afford treatment when the sickness hits, but do not invest in it when there is no pandemic taking place.
+This interpretation could go to the actual sections and conclude with implications or further research, reiterate research question and how you answered it, how this answer contributes to existing research

+Review whole paper for coherence of argument

 Sources